Federal Laws That Cover Force-Placed (Lender-Placed) Insurance

 If the Loan is Escrowed, the Servicer Must Generally Pay the Existing Policy

-Servicers sometimes wrongfully buy pricey force-placed insurance for a borrower's home even though the borrower already has coverage and, in some cases, even after the borrower provides evidence of that insurance.
+Servicers sometimes wrongfully buy or keep pricey force-placed insurance on a borrower's home even though the borrower already has coverage and, in some cases, even after the borrower provides evidence of that insurance.
 Because force-placed insurance is so expensive, a homeowner having trouble making payments or is behind on the loan might go into foreclosure when it becomes much more difficult to get current.

-If your servicer improperly places insurance on your home, you can send the servicer a "notice of error."
-Under federal law, if you send your servicer a notice of error letting the servicer know that it made a mistake on your account, the servicer is supposed to fix the error within a specific period.
+If your servicer improperly places or maintains insurance on your home, you can send the servicer a "notice of error."
+Under federal law, if you send your servicer a notice of error letting the servicer know that it made a mistake on your account, the servicer must fix it by a specific deadline, generally within 30 days.

 FACING FORECLOSURE ?